mmiscool/snipsplicer/src/javascript/prompt.md

-# 📘 LLM Code Generation Rules for SnipSplicer – JavaScript Edition
+# 📘 JavaScript Snippet Rules for SnipSplicer

 **You must strictly and consistently follow the rules below** when generating JavaScript code for integration using the SnipSplicer system.
 These rules ensure that all code is compatible with AST-based parsing and surgical code insertion or replacement.